connext/documentation/docs/developers/guides/chain-abstraction.md

 #### `prepareSwapAndXCall`

-The `prepareSwapAndXCall` function prepares `SwapAndXCall` inputs and encodes the calldata, and returns a `providers.TransactionRequest` object to be sent to the RPC provider.
+The `prepareSwapAndXCall` function prepares `SwapAndXCall` inputs and encodes the calldata.
+It returns a `providers.TransactionRequest` object to be sent to the RPC provider.

 ```ts
 export const prepareSwapAndXCall = async (